This is one of the many reasons why Fraser Island is a UNESCO World Heritage Site.

 - Bring water & a snack.
 The walk is 2 hours.

-- You are in the rainforest and it will be a little cool so bring a light sweater in summer or warmer jacket in Winter.
+- You are in the rainforest and it will be a little cool so bring a light sweater in summer or a warmer jacket in Winter.

 - Beware of Dingos.
 They are more common in the beach dunes and dry bush areas but they have been spotted deeper inland and around spots that frequent people.
-Including central station and the rainforest trails.
+Including the central station and the rainforest trails.

-- Snakes and spiders to inhabit this area so be aware but not scared.
+- Snakes and spiders inhabit this area so be aware but not scared.
 You are highly unlikely to see any but never say never.